-Now that puts you there are three things.
 She needs to get up to the top of the rock safely, play on top of the rock safely, get back to ground level safely.
 And if she can achieve those three steps, she's achieved her objectives.

 Once we have identified those critical steps, we can now identify things that could stop her achieving those critical steps.
 We happen to call those risk.

 Now, this stage we don't know why Jenny might fall.
 So, I'm going to come up with five reasons she might fall.
-We obviously call those the root causes.
+We call those the root causes.